 Welcome others to hear your unique voice.
 Know that it’s normal to be afraid and to think you’re not good enough.
 This is actually good news, because it means you care about what you do and that’s a beautiful thing.
 That’s the sign of a true artist.

 What’s stopping you from shipping your art?
-Check out this article for some inspiration: 4 Simple Steps to Getting Started with Your Side Project.
+Check out this article for some inspiration: How to Beat Procrastination.

 Goal #10: Build a legacy

 For many, this is the ultimate personal growth goal.